iPriyankaSharma/iPriyankaSharma/README.md

-- 👋 Hi, This is simple minimalistic look and feel of portfolio website.
+- 👋 Hi, minimalistic look and feel of portfolio website.